Arisena/dotfiles-pc/README.md

 config : Backup of folders from the ~/.config folder

-Mainly used for Arch Linux, some misc configs from others
+Mainly used for CachyOS which I use on the laptop, some misc configs from others